Romandy

-Romandy (Romandie or Suisse romande; Arpitan: Romandia) is the French-speaking historical and cultural region of Switzerland.
+Romandy (Note: Romandie or Suisse romande; Romandia or Suisse romanda.
+Before World War I, the term 'French Switzerland' (Suisse française) was also used.
+Romandie /de/ or Welschland, Romandia, Romanda.) is the French-speaking historical and cultural region of Switzerland.
 In 2020, about 2 million people, or 22.8% of the Swiss population, lived in Romandy.
 The majority of the romand population lives in the western part of the country, especially the Arc Lémanique region along Lake Geneva, connecting Geneva, Vaud, and the Lower Valais.

 French is the sole official language in four Swiss cantons: Geneva, Vaud, Neuchâtel, and Jura.
 Additionally, French and German have co-official status in three cantons: Fribourg/Freiburg, Valais/Wallis, and Berne/Bern.

 Name

-The adjective romand (feminine romande) is a regional dialectal variant of roman (modern French romain, i.e. "Roman"); in Old French used as a term for the Gallo-Romance vernaculars.
+The adjective romand (feminine romande) is a regional dialectal variant of roman (modern French romain, i.e. "Roman"), which in Old French was used as a term for the Gallo-Romance vernaculars.
 Use of the adjective romand (with its unetymological final -d) in reference to the Franco-Provençal dialects can be traced to the 15th century; it is recorded, as rommant, in a document written in Fribourg in 1424 and becomes current in the 17th and 18th centuries in Vaud and Fribourg; it was adopted in Geneva in the 19th century, but its usage never spread outside of what is now French-speaking Switzerland.

-The term Suisse romande has become widely used since World War I; before World War I and during the 19th century, the term Suisse française "French Switzerland" was used, reflecting the cultural and political prestige of France (the canton of Vaud having been created by Napoleon out of former Bernese subject territories, while Geneva, Valais and Jura were even briefly joined to France, as the Léman, Simplon and Mont-Terrible départements, respectively).
-Suisse romande is used in contrast to Suisse alémanique ("Alemannic Switzerland") the term for Alemannic German speaking Switzerland.
+The term Suisse romande has become widely used since World War I; before World War I and during the 19th century, the term Suisse française "French Switzerland" was used, reflecting the cultural and political prestige of France (the canton of Vaud having been created by Napoleon out of former Bernese subject territories, while Geneva, Valais and Jura were even briefly joined to France, as the Léman, Simplon and Mont-Terrible departments, respectively).
+Suisse romande is used in contrast to Suisse alémanique ("Alemannic Switzerland"), the term for Alemannic German speaking Switzerland.
 Formed by analogy is Suisse italienne ("Italian Switzerland"), which is composed of Ticino and of a part of Grisons.

-In Swiss German, French-speaking Switzerland is known as Welschland or Welschschweiz, and the French-speaking Swiss as Welsche, using the old Germanic term for non-Germanic speakers also used in English of Welsh (see Walhaz).
+In Swiss German, French-speaking Switzerland is known as Welschland or Welschschweiz, and the French-speaking Swiss as Welsche, using the old Germanic term for non-Germanic speakers still existing in English as Welsh (see Walhaz).
 The terms Welschland and Welschschweiz are also used in written Swiss Standard German but in more formal contexts they are sometimes exchanged for französischsprachige Schweiz ("French-speaking Switzerland") or französische Schweiz ("French Switzerland").
 Simple Westschweiz "western Switzerland" may also be used as a loose synonym.